TejasBN28/OpenFASOC/README.md

 #### - SLC cell, containing the Split-Control Level Converter.

-The gds and lef files of HEADER and SLC cells are pre-created before the start of the Generator flow.
+The gds and lef files of HEADER and SLC cells are pre-created before the start of the Generator flow.<br>
 The layout of the HEADER cell is shown below:

 <p align="center">